coolchigi/LexiNotes/README.md

 A blend of “lexicon” and “notes”

 <h3> LexiNotes is a versatile note-taking application built with React, Typescript, and FastAPI.
-Whether you’re a developer, designer, or a productivity enthusiast, LexiNotes provides a clean and efficient platform to organize your thoughts.</h3>
+What started out as a POC has grown or rather growing into so much more.
+Watch this space, thanks!</h3>

 ## Table of Contents
 - [Prerequisites](#prerequisites)